 MIlus Snow Star

 Back from the ashed, Milus is a brand with a long and rich history.
-One of the watches that the brand recently presented for its rebirth is the Snow Star, a remake of a 1940s model designed for US Navy pilots.
-This watch was part of a “survival kit” to help pilots in their negotiations for information, freedom, or their lives in unknown or enemy territory (quite a cool background, admittedly).
+One of the watches that the brand recently presented for its rebirth is the Snow Star, a remake of one of their past glories.
 The Snow Star is modernly-sized, at 39mm, and made from 904L steel.
 Inside is an automatic ETA 2892-A2 Top Grade.
 If the silver-dial version is probably the most faithful to the 1940s model, there’s also a black dial on green canvas that really makes an impression as a tool watch.
 Retail price is CHF 1,690 but Milus currently runs a campaign for online orders, and by using the code “milus20“, you’ll get a pleasant 20% discount.
 Available here at milus.com.

 Timor Heritage Field